zitadel/zitadel/site/docs/administrate/08-providers.en.md

 ### What is Identity Brokering

 ZITADEL supports the usage as identity broker, by linking multiple external idps into one user.
-With identity brokering the client which relies on ZITADEL does not need to care about the linking of identity.
+With identity brokering the client, that relies on ZITADEL, doesn't need to care about the linking of identity.

+[//]: # (needs an example)

 ### Manage Identity Providers